contensis/image-api/format-quality/format.md

+---
+description: This article outlines how you can change the image format of an image using the Image API.
+---

 # Output format

 The format `format` or `f` parameter enables the source image to be converted from one format to another.
 Valid values for the `format` parameter are gif, png, jpg, and webp.